Victoradukwu/More-Recipes/README.md

 ## FAQ
 __Can I have mulitiple user account?__
-There is only one account per user email
+There is only one account per user email.
 __How many recipes can I submit?__
 There is no limit to the number of recipes you can submit __How do I recover an accidentally deleted recipe?__